kees-z/DuplicatiDocs/docs/06-advanced-options.md

 ### symlink-policy
 `--symlink-policy = Store`
 Use this option to handle symlinks differently.
 The `store` option will simply record a symlink with its name and destination, and a restore will recreate the symlink as a link.
 Use the option `ignore` to ignore all symlinks and not store any information about them.
-Previous versions of Duplicati used the setting `follow`, which will cause symlinked files to be included and restore as normal files.
+The option `follow` will cause the symlinked target to be backed up and restored as a normal file with the symlink name.
+Early versions of Duplicati did not support this option and bevhaved as if `follow` was specified.

 ### synchronous-upload
 `--synchronous-upload = false`